oegedijk/explainerdashboard/docs/source/explainers.rst

 X_background
 ------------

-Some models like sklearn ``LogisticRegression`` (as well as certain gradienst boosting algorithms such as `xgboost` in probability space) need a background dataset to calculate shap values.
+Some models like sklearn ``LogisticRegression`` (as well as certain gradient boosting algorithms such as `xgboost` in probability space) need a background dataset to calculate shap values.
 These can be passed as ``X_background``.
-If you don't pass an X_background, Explainer uses X instead but gives off a warning. (you want to limit the size of X_background in order to keep the SHAP calculations from getting too slow).
-Usually a representative background dataset of a couple of hunderd rows should be enough to get decent shap values.
+If you don't pass an X_background, Explainer uses X instead but gives off a warning.
+(You want to limit the size of X_background in order to keep the SHAP calculations from getting too slow.
+Usually a representative background dataset of a couple of hunderd rows should be enough to get decent shap values.)

 model_output
 ------------